Search

 Associate of Science

-You’ll have the option to spend up to one full semester taking wilderness-based courses with the NOLS.
-NOLS offers educational expeditions at remote, pristine locations in the U.S. and abroad.
-For more information on NOLS visit the NOLS website.
+The student has the option to spend up to one full semester taking wilderness-based courses with the National Outdoor Leadership School (NOLS).
+NOLS offers these educational expeditions at remote, pristine locations in the US and abroad.
+To receive college credit for NOLS courses, the student must enroll concurrently in the appropriate corresponding course at CWC.
+For example, a CWC student taking a NOLS semester course should be enrolled in G&R 2050, G&R 2031, and EDUC 2050.
+For more information on NOLS offerings visit www.nols.edu or call NOLS admissions at 1-800-710-6657.

 PMBI in black with a black circle that says Professional Mountain Bike Instructor Ass.
 Blue background inside the circle